1QB-Information-Technologies/ccvm/README.md

 )
 ```

-##### 4. Scale Coefficients
+##### 4. Scale the Coefficients
-The BoxQP problem matrix, Q, and vector, V, are normalized to obtain a uniform
+The BoxQP problem matrix Q and vector V are normalized to obtain a uniform
 performance across different problem sizes and densities.
 The ideal range depends on the
 solver.
 For best results, Q should be passed to the solver's `get_scaling_factor()`
-method to determine the best scaling value for the problem/solver combination.
+method to determine the best scaling value for the problem–solver combination.

 ```python
 boxqp_instance.scale_coefs(solver.get_scaling_factor(boxqp_instance.q_matrix))
 ```

-##### 5. Solve
+##### 5. Solve the Problem Instance

 ```python
 solution = solver.solve(